strategineer/personal-website/content/books/2023-06-12/index.md

   series: Shades of Magic
   year: "2016"
 star_rating: 5
-title: A Darker Shade Of Magic - A Novel
+title: A Darker Shade Of Magic
 ---

 I really loved it...